bufferwise/bufferwise/README.md

     }
   },

-  // Personal mission statement or goal
+  // Personal Mission Statement or Goal
   bufferwise: "I just wanted to be a competitive esports player in Call Of Duty: Mobile."
 };
 ```